Make A Parenting Plan That Works For You

 Assertive Legal Representation For Fathers And Mothers

 As an experienced child visitation lawyer with a master’s degree in social work, Mr. Perez understands the importance of fostering a healthy co-parenting relationship.
 If you share joint custody of your children or if the other parent has sole custody, we will help you assert your parental rights in a way that reflects the best interest of the child or children.
-Mr. Perez works with fathers and mothers to establish visitation schedules that benefit them and the children in their lives.
+Our Family Law attorneys works with fathers and mothers to establish visitation schedules that benefit them and the children in their lives.

 Learn More About Child Custody, Child Support& Visitation Rights